 When using wait\value() and wait\transition(), note that the value may have changed again before the caller receives control.

-Performance note: assignment to the value property has O(N) complexity, where N is the number of active wait predicates.
+Performance note: assignment to the value property typically has O(N) complexity, where N is the number of actively waiting tasks.
+Shared predicates are grouped when possible, reducing N to the number of active predicates.

 value

 The wrapped value